The certificate market

 Review the list of Liable Entities

-The price of energy savings certificates is determined by the supply and demand for certificates and can fluctuate considerably depending on market conditions.
+The price of certificates varies due to supply and demand and can fluctuate considerably depending on market conditions.
+Historically, ESCs have traded at prices around $14.00 - $32.00 (The Green Room reports, NGES.com.au).

-Some organisations, such as brokers of environmental certificates, provide regular updates on wholesale market prices of energy savings certificates.
+Some organisations such as the Australian Financial Markets Association (AFMA) and a few environmental brokers provide regular updates on certificate wholesale market prices.
 Subscription to these services typically involves a fee.